metastreet-labs/metastreet-yield-pass/docs/DESIGN.md

 `mint()` is called by a user to mint yield pass and node pass tokens for one or more NFT token IDs.
-The function will escrow the NFT tokens with the yield adapter, mint ERC20 yield pass tokens proportional to quantity of NFTs and the yield market's expiry, and mint ERC721 node pass tokens for each NFT escrowed.
+The function will escrow the NFT tokens with the yield adapter, mint ERC20 yield pass tokens proportional to the quantity of NFTs and the yield market's expiry, and mint ERC721 node pass tokens for each NFT escrowed.
 The NFTs will be assigned for productive operation by the associated yield adapter.

 ```mermaid
 sequenceDiagram